These “About” things can be really hard to write … what might you want to know about me? Why are you even here?

-Writer, editor, girlfriend, ex-wife, aunt, sister, wine connoisseur, newly vegetarian, independent, Gemini, creative, adventurous, hetero, dog lover, diverse, graceful yet clumsy, shy yet outgoing, one-time thrill seeker, part-time minimalist, art appreciator, cook-in-training, spontaneous, in love with . . . my boyfriend, my work, my family, my life.
+Writer, editor, daughter, girlfriend, ex-wife, aunt, sister, wine connoisseur, newly vegan, independent, Gemini, creative, adventurous, hetero, dog lover, diverse, graceful yet clumsy, shy yet outgoing, one-time thrill seeker, part-time minimalist, art appreciator, cook-in-training, spontaneous, in love with . . . my boyfriend, my work, my family, my life.

 The Long Version

 I decided I wanted to be a writer when I won my first contest in fourth grade.
 Mostly because up until that time I really hadn’t found anything else I was very good at doing.
 I was a shy, introverted, deep thinking, melancholic child.
 My handwriting was messy.
 I couldn’t draw a straight line with a ruler.
 I was always the last person picked for team sports.
 I flunked Mathematics because I distrusted anything where there was only one correct answer.
 And up until the fourth grade, my vivid imagination and excellent spelling skills hadn’t shown much promise.
 Then I won first place in the annual Winter Carnival short story contest trouncing all my classmates and peers in grades four, five and six.
 This changed everything!

 Suddenly I had a skill that might prove useful in my adult life … have I mentioned I was also obsessed with my adult life?
 As much as I distrusted and despised Math, I loathed being a child even more.
 As far back as I can remember I was counting the days until high school graduation, my 18th birthday, and finally being able to take over complete control of my own destiny.
 In some ways I was like the Stewie Griffin of my time.
 I’ve never understood those poor souls you meet who long for their lost youth, those long lazy afternoons of playing with friends or those amazing days during high school.
 What the hell is all of that about anyway?!